sergioFerDev/AWS/other.md

 need to know VPC subnets, intenet gateways & NAT gateways Security groups, network ACL NACL VPC flow logs
-Side to site VPN direct conenct transit gatewa
+Side to site VPN direct conenct transit gateway

-VPC cirtual pricate cloud : private netowrk to deploy your resoucers
+VPC virtual private cloud : private network to deploy your resoucers

-Subntes allow you to partion your netowk inside your VPC A public subnet accessible from internt, private subnet not accesible form intenet
+Subntes allow you to partion your netowk inside your VPC A public subnet accessible from internet, private subnet not accesible from internet

-To define acceso to the internet between subnets we use ROute TAbles
+To define acceso to the internet between subnets we use Route Tables

-internet gateays helps our VPC isntances conenct with internet Public subnets have a route to the ig
+internet gateays helps our VPC instances conenct with internet Public subnets have a route to the internet gateway

-NAT gateays AWS manages & Nata istances self managed allow your isntances in your private subnet access the interne while remianing private
+NAT gateways AWS manages & NAT isntances self managed allow your instances in your private subnet access the interne while remaining private

+Network address translator is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

-### Network aCL and security Groups
+### Network ACL and security Groups

 NACL Network ACL
 firewall which controls traffic from and to subnet, can have allow and deny rules, are attached at the subnet level, Rules only include IP address

 Security Groups
-A firewall that controls traffic to and from and ENIand EC2 intance Can have only allow rules rules include IP addresses and other security groups
+A firewall that controls traffic to and from and ENI and EC2 intance Can have only allow rules rules include IP addresses and other security groups

-Security Group -operates at the instance level, support allow rules only, is stateful return traffic is aitamically allowed regardless  any rules, evaluate rules before deciding whether to allow traffic, applies to an isntance only if someone specifies
+Security Group -operates at the instance level, support allow rules only, is stateful return traffic is automatically allowed regardless  any rules, evaluate rules before deciding whether to allow traffic, applies to an instances only if someone specifies

-NEtwork ACL- Operates at the subnet level , support allow and deny rules, stateless return traffic must be explicitly allowed by rules, we process rules in number order when deciding wheter to allow trafific, autoamtically applies to all instance sin the subnets
+Network ACL- Operates at the subnet level , support allow and deny rules, stateless return traffic must be explicitly allowed by rules, we process rules in number order when deciding wheter to allow trafific, automatically applies to all instances in the subnets

 ### VPC flow logs

-Capture nformation about IP traffic goind into your interfaces:
+Capture information about IP traffic going into your interfaces:
  VPC flow logs
  Subnet flow logs
  Elastic network interface flow logs

- helo to minuto and troubleshoot conenctivity issues (sunet to internet , inter subnets) caputre nework info from AWs managed interfaces too : elastic load balances, elastiCache, RDS,Aurora
+ help to minmonitor and troubleshoot connectivity issues (subnet to internet , inter subnets) caputre network info from AWs managed interfaces too : elastic load balances, elastiCache, RDS,Aurora

  VPC flow logs data can go to S3 or CloudWatch

  ### VPC peering

- Conenct 2 VPS privatly using AWS network , make them behave as if they were the same network , must not have overlapping IP addres range
+ Conenct 2 VPc privately using AWS network , make them behave as if they were the same network , must not have overlapping IP addres range
  Not transitive if we ahve 3 VPC each one need to have to conenction, bridge is not allowed to connect

  ### VPC Endpoints

- Endpoints allow you to connect to AWS services using a private netework isntad of the public WWW network
+ Endpoints allow you to connect to AWS services using a private netework instead of the public WWW network

  This give tou enhanced security and lower latency to acces AWS services